By Pavel Konečný, CEO & Co-Founder of Neuron soundware.

 However, the world is full of complex machines (e.g. robots, cranes, printing machines, and engines).
-These machines are characterized by factors such as a multiple moving axis, influencing joints, gearboxes, linear, diperiodic operation and so on.
+These machines are characterized by factors such as multiple moving axes, influencing joints, gearboxes, linear, diperiodic operation, and so on.
 This results in the question of whether or not you would be able to get all of these aspects under control.

 Moreover, we can envision that with the increasing capability of 3D-printed components, sensors could be soon embedded within the material.
 With the combination of edge computing, lots of data could be processed locally creating a new sense – machines will be able to feel their pains and call for help if needed.